grim1z/FastAyPlayer/README.md

     ; Initialize the player.
     ; Once the player is initialized, you can overwrite the init code if you need some extra memory.
     ;
-    ld	a, hi(FapBuff)	; High byte of the decrunch buffer address. ld	bc, FapPlay     ; Address of the player binary. ld	de, ReturnAddr  ; Address to jump after playing a song frame. ld	hl, FapData     ; Address of song data. call    FapInit
+    di			; coz FapInit makes heavy use of SP ld	a, hi(FapBuff)	; High byte of the decrunch buffer address. ld	bc, FapPlay     ; Address of the player binary. ld	de, ReturnAddr  ; Address to jump after playing a song frame. ld	hl, FapData     ; Address of song data. call    FapInit
+    ei

     ;
     ; Main loop